 Philly cheesesteak egg rolls have all your favorite flavors of a cheesesteak rolled in an egg roll wrapper.
 Baked in an air-fryer these cheesesteak egg rolls will be a favorite for an appetizer or as a football food.

-If you love non traditional egg rolls as much as I do, you are going to want to make my Tex-Mex egg rolls, croque-monsieur egg rolls and my personal favorite, Thanksgiving Egg Rolls.
+If you love non traditional egg rolls as much as I do, you are going to want to make my philly cheesesteak stuffed shells, Tex-Mex egg rolls, and my personal favorite, Thanksgiving Egg Rolls.
 My family has also been asking me to make sous vide pork shoulder this summer.
 Grab some black raspberries from your freezer and make a black raspberry pie for dessert!

 Philly Cheesesteak Egg Rolls Ingredients:

-- As your meat and vegetables are cooling, go ahead and chop up your cheese.
+- As your meat and vegetables are cooling, go ahead and dice up your cheese.
 I happened to use deli-sliced cheese but you are welcome to use pre-shredded cheese or shred your own.

-- In a large bowl, combine your meat, cheese, and cooked peppers and onions.
+- In a large bowl, combine your meat, cheese, and cooked peppers and onions for the egg roll filling.

 - Stir to combine.
 This is the reason that you want the meat and veggies to cool.
 If they are not cool enough the cheese will start to melt.
 It is not the end of the world if the cheese melts but it will make for easier rolling if your cheese is not gooey!

-- Use a clean, dry surface it is time to roll up your Philly cheesesteak egg rolls.
+- Use a clean, dry surface it is time to roll the egg rolls.

 - See the graphic above for step by step rolling instructions.

-Keep a damp but not wet paper towel covering your Philly Cheesesteak Egg Rolls wrappers while you work.
+Keep a damp but not wet paper towel for cover when you assemble the egg rolls.
 They have a tendency to dry out quickly.

 For these egg rolls, you are going to want to cook them in 2 stages for optimum crunchiness.

-Are you ready to crunch into these Philly cheesesteak egg rolls?
+Are you ready to crunch into these crispy fried egg rolls?
 I know I am!!

 Ingredients